PipelineAI/pipeline/docs/src/contribute/index.md

 git branch -d <branch-name>
 ```

-## License and Public Datasetse
+## License and Datasets
-- Your work should be open source under a liberal license (ie. Apache2, MIT)
+* Your work should be open source under a liberal license (ie. Apache2, MIT)
-- You should use publicly-available training and validation datasets so that others can easily replicate your work.
+* Please use **public** training and validation datasets so that others can easily replicate your work.